 The two major current themes of Dr. Russell’s research are (1) the genomics and pharmacogenomics of septic shock and (2) randomized controlled trials in patients with septic shock.

 1. Genomics and Pharmacogenomics of Septic Shock

-Dr. Russell has held grants for genomics from CIHR to study susceptibility genes as well as peer-review grants to fund studies of genotype in sepsis, post-cardiopulmonary bypass (Co- PI CIHR grant), ARDS (grants from BC Lung Association and Providence Health Care) and acute lung injury (NIH SCCOR /University of Washington).
+Dr. Russell has held grants for genomics from CIHR to study susceptibility genes as well as peer-reviewed grants to fund studies of genotype in sepsis, post-cardiopulmonary bypass (Co- PI CIHR grant), acute respiratory distress syndrome (ARDS) (grants from BC Lung Association and Providence Health Care) and acute lung injury (ALI) (NIH SCCOR/University of Washington).

 2. Clinical Trials in Septic Shock

 Dr. Russell has an active randomized controlled trials (RCTs) program in critical care (ARDS, ALI), sepsis and septic shock.
 We have led clinical trials of many promising drug candidates in sepsis including vasopressin in septic shock (CIHR funded), ibuprofen (NIH grant-funded), antioxidants, IL-1ra, anti-TNF, interleukin-10, tissue factor pathway inhibitor, and activated protein C.